abuicke/tarot/qabalah/Qabalah.md

 ## The Sephiroth (of the macrocosm)

 Kether - Brahma
-Chokmah - The Causal Plane, The Great Father, Shiva
+Chokmah - The Causal Plane, The Great Father, Shiva, Lingam
-Binah - The Causal Plane, The Great Mother, Shakti, Kali, Sacred Geometry
+Binah - The Causal Plane, The Great Mother, Shakti, Kali, Sacred Geometry, Yoni
 Chesed - Karma (as cause), Vishnu, Cosmic Order (upholding the good)
 Geburah - Karma (as effect), Durga, Cosmic Order (destroying the evil, i.e. the entropic—arising from Chesed)
 Tiphareth - The Mental Plane, Christ, Rama (as Maryada Purushottama), Demiourgos<sup>4</sup>